Last Updated: Oct 3, 2025

 A long-awaited deal to set out the terms of Tanzania’s $42 billion LNG plant is expected to be finalized in two weeks.

 President Hassan has noted the strategic importance for the LNG venture.
 She emphasized its potential to bring significant capital and revenue to Tanzania.
-Furthermore, she noted it would ensure benefits prioritize residents of the Lindi and Mtwara regions.
+She also noted it would ensure benefits prioritize residents of the Lindi and Mtwara regions.
 The president has also advocated for empowering Tanzanians to participate fully in the project.
 The nation possesses substantial natural gas reserves, estimated at 57 trillion cubic feet.
 The reserves are primarily located offshore in the Indian Ocean.
-Furthermore, significant discoveries have been made at Songo Island and Mnazi Bay.
+Furthermore, significant discoveries have also been made at Songo Island and Mnazi Bay.

 Also read: